uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

 ## How Do I Transfer between a Collection and Cheaha?

-Please use the following instructions to transfer data from a shared Collection to [Cheaha GPFS](../../index.md#what-type-of-storage-do-i-need).
+Please use the following instructions to transfer data from a Collection to [Cheaha GPFS](../../index.md#what-type-of-storage-do-i-need).
 These instructions may also be used for other buckets on LTS, provided you have access and know their file path.

-The direction of transfer may also be reversed to transfer data from Cheaha to the shared Collection.
-Note that some shared Collections may not allow you to transfer data back, such as some of those provided by Research Cores.
+The direction of transfer may also be reversed to transfer data from Cheaha to a Collection.
+Note that some Collections may not allow you to transfer data back, such as some of those provided by Research Cores.

 These instructions can be generalized to any two Collections you have access to on Globus.

 1. [Log in to Globus using your credentials](#how-do-i-get-onto-the-globus-web-app).

-1. Find a shared Collection [by filtering](#how-do-i-find-collections-shared-with-me) or [by searching](#how-do-i-search-for-collections-by-name) in the left side Collection Search bar.
+1. Find the Collection [by filtering](#how-do-i-find-collections-shared-with-me) or [by searching](#how-do-i-search-for-collections-by-name) in the left side Collection Search bar.

-1. Once you have selected the shared Collection you wish to transfer data from, repeat the process to [search](#how-do-i-search-for-collections-by-name) for a Cheaha Collection in the Collection Search bar on the right side of the file manager page.
+1. Once you have selected the Collection you wish to transfer data from, repeat the process to [search](#how-do-i-search-for-collections-by-name) for a Cheaha Collection in the Collection Search bar on the right side of the file manager page.
 Search for "Cheaha cluster" to find them.

     Pay close attention in choosing which of the two you need.
 Choosing incorrectly could lead to slow transfers.
 Answer the following questions to help you decide.
 Is the first Collection you selected...